balalii/MedisymDetect-ChatBot/README.md

 ## About The Project
 This is a collaborative project of machine learning for the chatbot-based medical world, this project uses Laravel V.10 and Inertia (ReactJs) technology.

-You can visit this link "https://medisymdetect.cloud/" or you can run on local by following the steps below
+You can visit this link "https://medisymdetect.cloud/" or you can run on local by following the steps below.

 ### Installation

-_Below is an example of how you can instruct your audience on installing and setting up your app.
-This template doesn't rely on any external dependencies or services._

 1. Install Composer vendor
    ```sh